 Many heuristics relate to cyber security and how people interact with information and technology.
 For example:

-Similarity heuristic – we make judgements based on the memory of what’s been before.
+– we make judgements based on the memory of what’s been before.
 Companies and individuals often underestimate the likelihood of their information being breached because it’s never happened to them before (that they know of).

-Simulation heuristic – we determine the likelihood of an event based on how easy it is to imagine it.
+– we determine the likelihood of an event based on how easy it is to imagine it.
 People never expect their information to be breached – until it is.

-Fluency heuristic – the more skilfully or elegantly an idea is communicated, the more likely it is to be considered seriously.
+– the more skilfully or elegantly an idea is communicated, the more likely it is to be considered seriously.
 We need to communicate clearly, concisely and in terms people understand and relate to.
 The fluency heuristic explains why technical jargon is a barrier to learning: very simply, it puts people off, for example in the case of two-factor authentication.

-The Behavioural Insights Team, set up by the UK Government and now co-run by them, say that “If you want to encourage a behaviour, make it Easy, Attractive, Social and Timely (EAST)”.
+, set up by the UK Government and now co-run by them, say that “If you want to encourage a behaviour, make it Easy, Attractive, Social and Timely (EAST)”.

 Taking these four elements, we can nudge more secure behaviours online, for example by: